mochi/mochikit/doc/rst/MochiKit/Visual.rst

         Example:
             ``"tl br"``: top-left and bottom-right corners are rounded

     blend:
         specifies whether the color and background color should be blended together to produce the border color.

+    *Availability*:
+        Available in MochiKit 1.3.1+

 :mochidef:`toggle(element[, effect[, options]])`:

     Toggle an element between visible and invisible state using an effect.

     effect:
         One of the visual pairs to use, between 'slide', 'blind', 'appear', and 'size'.

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`tagifyText(element[, tagifyStyle])`:

     Transform a node text into nodes containing one letter by tag.

     tagifyStyle:
         style to apply to character nodes, default to 'position: relative'.

+    *Availability*:
+        Available in MochiKit 1.4+

 :mochidef:`multiple(elements, effect[, options])`:

     Launch the same effect on a list of elements.

+    *Availability*:
+        Available in MochiKit 1.4+

 Basic Effects classes
 ---------------------